makersacademy/airport_challenge/docs/user_stories.md

 ##################################

 # Edge cases
 - planes can only take off from airports they are in;
+# done
-- planes that are already flying cannot take off and/or be in an airport;
+- planes that are already flying cannot take off and/or be in an airport; (when plane lands left_airport? should be false)
+#
 - planes that are landed cannot land again and must be in an airport